stifskere/translatable/CONTRIBUTING.md

 We recommend using the issue templates provided in this repository.

+## Making Pull Requests

+Before adding a feature on your behalf, we'd rather for it to be evaluated in a issue before, we appreciate the time and effort our contributors have and we don't want to waste it, so we'd rather talk about your feature before you working on it.

+When submitting a pull request make sure the code you added is tested and documented, if it isn't you will be asked to document/test it before merging.

+To add tests please refer to the [testing documentation] on the tests folder in the `translatable` crate.

 ## Running Tests and Compiling the Project

 This project uses GNU [make](https://www.gnu.org/software/make/).